mkassab2015/Who-Belongs-in-SE-T2I-Audit/README.md

-# Who-Belongs-in-SE-T2I-Audit
-Repository for Image Bias Audit Study
+# Repository for Image Bias Audit Study

 This repository contains data, scripts, and supporting materials for a study investigating demographic and stylistic patterns in AI-generated images.
 The dataset includes 880 images generated from multiple models using role-based prompts, along with both human-coded and automated annotations.

 **NOTE: Please download the entire repository to be able to view the "generated images"**

-Repository Structure
+## Repository Structure

-Data & Results
+###  Data & Results
-Generated Images (880 Images)
+- **Generated Images (880 Images)**
   Complete set of generated images across roles and models.

-Images Data (Analysis per Model)
+- **Images Data (Analysis per Model)**
   Excel sheet with demographic and stylistic attributes aggregated by model.

-Images Data (Analysis per Role)
+- **Images Data (Analysis per Role)**
   Excel sheet with results aggregated by role prompts.

-Images Data
+- **Images Data**
   Master Excel dataset containing all coded attributes (e.g., gender, race/ethnicity, age group, facial expression, composition).

-Additional Analysis per Models
+- **Additional Analysis per Models**
   Supplementary breakdowns and figures for model-level comparisons.

-Analysis Scripts
+###  Analysis Scripts
-analysis_notebook.py
+- **analysis_notebook.py**
   Python script for reproducing analyses and generating visualizations.

-DeepFace Analysis and Script
+- **DeepFace Analysis and Script**
   Scripts and outputs from the DeepFace library, used for automated demographic and sentiment analysis.

-Documentation
+###  Documentation
-Coding Book (Used for coder training)
+- **Coding Book (Used for coder training)**
   Codebook guiding human coders in classifying demographic and stylistic attributes.

-Image Analysis Prompt (Used to Prompt Models)
+- **Image Analysis Prompt (Used to Prompt Models)**
   List of text prompts used to generate the dataset across different roles and models.

-**Usage**
+## Usage

-Explore the data: Start with Images Data.xlsx for the full annotated dataset/.
+1. **Explore the data**: Start with `Images Data.xlsx` for the full annotated dataset.
-Reproduce analyses: Use analysis_notebook.py or scripts in DeepFace Analysis and Script/.
+2. **Reproduce analyses**: Use `analysis_notebook.py` or scripts in `DeepFace Analysis and Script/`.
-Understand methodology: Refer to the Coding Book and Image Analysis Prompt/.
+3. **Understand methodology**: Refer to the `Coding Book` and `Image Analysis Prompt`.
-Check extended results: See Additional Analysis per Models/ for supplementary findings/.
+4. **Check extended results**: See `Additional Analysis per Models/` for supplementary findings.

-**Citation**
+---

+## Citation
-If you use this repository, please cite the associated forthcoming publication (details to be added after review).
+If you use this repository, please cite the associated **forthcoming publication** (details to be added after review).

-**License**
+---

+## License
 This repository is released for academic and non-commercial use only.